The Foreign, Commonwealth & Development Office (FCDO) advises against all travel to:

 Coastal areas are at risk from tropical cyclones during the rainy season (November to April).
 Widespread flooding can also occur around river basins, especially the Zambezi, Licungo, Pungue, Buzi, Limpopo and Save.
 The rainy season (November to April) will also make roads harder to pass, and make some areas impassable.

 There continues to be a risk of cyclone and tropical storm weather systems for the remainder of the rainy season (November to April).
 These may lead to widespread damage to infrastructure as well as disruption to basic services including communications, power and water supplies.

-Most visits to Mozambique are trouble-free, but violent crime does occur, and there has been a recent significant increase in cases of criminal kidnappings.
+Most visits to Mozambique are trouble-free, but violent crime does occur and there have been cases of criminal kidnappings.
 You should take extra care.
-See Safety and security.
+See Crime